 One of the most common issues people have with squatting is known as valgus collapse, or the knees collapsing inwards during the “up” phase of the exercise.
 This is caused by weak glutes.
 “Without sufficient strength in the glutes, muscles may fail and other muscles will try to overcompensate, leading to imbalance and possible injury,” says Sakhrani.
-To strengthen your glutes, try barbell hip thrusts.
+To strengthen your glutes, try basic bodyweight glute bridges, or if you’re ready for a little more resistance: barbell hip thrusts.

 3. Strengthen Your Back: Prone Back Extensions

-Experts agree that squats place a large load on the spine and that this can be dangerous if done improperly.
-But there are ways to greatly reduce the risk of injury, such as improving lower back strength.
+Experts agree that squats place a large load on the spine, which can be dangerous if done improperly.
+But there are ways to reduce the risk of injury, such as improving lower back strength.
 Simple prone back extensions will increase strength in your lower back, allowing the body to better manage heavy loads.
-And most trainers will agree that more stimulus (heavier weight) means faster improvement.

 How to: Lie face down on the ground with hands at your sides.
 Squeeze your glutes and lift your torso and legs off the ground, simultaneously trying to touch your hands behind your back (a).
 Slowly return to the start position (b).
 Sakhrani tells us to “Breathe normally and take time with it.
 When at the contraction phase of the exercise, it’s important to hold for 2-3 seconds to effectively work the muscle.”